MouriNaruto/MouriDocs/docs/20/ReadMe.md

 Here are some notes to example the reason of some operations.

-- I choose to add use in post-installation steps because if we do the partition work manually.
+- I choose to add user in post-installation steps because if we do the partition work manually.
 The user folder will not created properly.
 Here is the workaround if you met this case.
   - > mkdir /home/[the user name]